dnnsharp/sharp-look-guide/feature_search.md

 ![](feature search.png)
 <br />
 <br />
 Unlike all our other modules that keep their files under \DesktopModules, the files of Sharp Look can be found under Portals\_default\Skins\SharpLook.
-Sharp Look has a config engine where you can upload some other .json files in order to modify/add the suggestions displayed on search, or you can modify the existing .host-settings.json.config file to extend the suggestions list.
+Sharp Look has a config engine where you can upload other .json files in order to modify/add the suggestions displayed on search, or you can modify the existing .host-settings.json.config file to extend the suggestions list.

 You can also extend the suggestions list programmatically in custom assemblies, there's this type string class on line 5 in .host-settings.json.config file which knows to use the defined settings in order to produce a new suggestion, so you can implement your own code if you want to produce different suggestions.